arwes/arwes/site/docs/design-system.md

 You can use the theme provided by the `<ThemeProvider />` in the components as expected so you can build your own Arwes components.

+All children components using `withStyles()` will receive the processed `theme` and the `classes` generated.
+The built-in Arwes components have already this HOC, but you can overwrite the styles provided if you need to.